Hello: Telephone

-The use of hello as a telephone greeting has been credited to Thomas Edison; according to one source, he expressed his surprise with a misheard Hullo.
-Alexander Graham Bell initially used Ahoy (as used on ships) as a telephone greeting.
-However, in 1877, Edison wrote to T. B. A. David, president of the Central District and Printing Telegraph Company of Pittsburgh:
+Before the telephone, verbal greetings often involved a time of day, such as "good morning".
+When the telephone began connecting people in different time zones, greetings without time gained popularity.

+Thomas Edison is credited with popularizing hullo as a telephone greeting.
+In previous decades, hullo had been used as an exclamation of surprise (used early on by Charles Dickens in 1850) and halloo was shouted at ferry boat operators by people who wanted to catch a ride.
+According to one account, halloo was the first word Edison yelled into his strip phonograph when he discovered recorded sound in 1877.
+Shortly after Alexander Graham Bell invented the telephone, he answered calls by saying "ahoy ahoy", borrowing the term used on ships.
+There is no evidence the greeting caught on.
+Edison suggested Hello! on August 15, 1877, in a letter to the president of Pittsburgh's Central District and Printing Telegraph Company, T. B. A. David:

-By 1889, central telephone exchange operators were known as 'hello-girls' because of the association between the greeting and the telephone.
+The first name tags to include Hello may have been in 1880 at Niagara Falls, which was the site of the first telephone operators convention.
+By 1889, central telephone exchange operators were known as "hello-girls" because of the association between the greeting and the telephone.

-A 1918 fiction novel uses the spelling "Halloa" in the context of telephone conversations.
+A 1918 novel uses the spelling "Halloa" in the context of telephone conversations.

 Hullo, hallo, and other spellings

 Hello might be derived from an older spelling variant, hullo, which the American Merriam-Webster dictionary describes as a "chiefly British variant of hello", and which was originally used as an exclamation to call attention, an expression of surprise, or a greeting.
 Hullo is found in publications as early as 1803.
 The word hullo is still in use, with the meaning hello.

 Hello is alternatively thought to come from the word hallo (1840) via hollo (also holla, holloa, halloo, halloa).
 The definition of hollo is to shout or an exclamation originally shouted in a hunt when the quarry was spotted:

 Fowler's has it that "hallo" is first recorded "as a shout to call attention" in 1864.
 It is used by Samuel Taylor Coleridge's famous poem The Rime of the Ancient Mariner written in 1798:

-In many Germanic languages, including German, Danish, Norwegian, Dutch and Afrikaans, "hallo" literally translates into English as "hello".
+In many Germanic languages, including German, Danish, Norwegian, Dutch and Afrikaans, "hallo" directly translates into English as "hello".
 In the case of Dutch, it was used as early as 1797 in a letter from Willem Bilderdijk to his sister-in-law as a remark of astonishment.

 Webster's dictionary from 1913 traces the etymology of holloa to the Old English halow and suggests: "Perhaps from ah + lo; compare Anglo Saxon ealā".

 According to the American Heritage Dictionary, hallo is a modification of the obsolete holla (stop!), perhaps from Old French hola (ho, ho! + la, there, from Latin illac, that way).

-The Old English verb, hǽlan (1. wv/t1b 1 to heal, cure, save; greet, salute; gehǽl!
-Hosanna!), may be the ultimate origin of the word.
-Hǽlan is likely a cognate of German Heil (meaning complete for things and healthy for beings) and other similar words of Germanic origin.
-Bill Bryson asserts in his book Mother Tongue that "hello" comes from Old English hál béo þu ("Hale be thou", or "whole be thou", meaning a wish for good health; cf. "goodbye" which is a contraction of "God be with ye").